Last Updated on March 13, 2021 by Julia Wilson

 The head is wedge-shaped with a long face, high cheekbones, and large, oval eyes in all eye colours, the ears are large and upright.

-Soft and silky fur which lies flat against the body and comes in all coat colours but most sought after is the mi-ke.
+The soft and silky coat lies flat against the body and comes in all coat colours but most sought after is the mi-ke.

 The tail of the Japanese Bobtail is short; the length is between 5-10 cm long.
 It comes in many shapes and sizes; most are curled, the fur on the tail is longer than the rest of the body.